 Building up capacity, professional development, mentorship

 and networking of WHF Emerging Leaders in 100 countries

-The Salim Yusuf Emerging Leaders Programme has already achieved significant results.
+The WHF Emerging Leaders Programme has already achieved significant results.
 To take performance and impact to the next level, we need you —global leaders, individuals and organizations in the field of circulatory health— to add your support to that of Professor Yusuf and WHF.

-By making a donation, you will be contributing to the sustainable future of the Salim Yusuf Emerging Leaders Programme and the future of a field which is so vital in tackling premature mortality caused by the world’s number one killer.
-And there are additional ways in which you can add your vital support to our work.
+By making a donation, you will be contributing to the future of a field which is so vital in tackling premature mortality caused by CVD, the world’s number one killer.

 Meet our Emerging Leaders: João Pedro Ferreira, 2017

 Meet our Emerging Leaders: Xinyi Leng, 2018